wlzzq/SMUAR/README.md

 objects or shapes such as barcodes and once the camera recognizes that shape then the shape will be replaced by an augmented object.

-Role: I will be developer of  the augmented reality application.
+Role: I will be the developer of  the augmented reality application.

 Two week progress: So far I have searched for similar ideas on the net to get a better view on how to create such application.